 There’s an old adage among writers: “Write what you know.”
 John Grisham was a lawyer before he was a bestselling author.
 Robin Cook was a doctor.
 Michael Connelly was a crime beat reporter.
 Joseph Wambaugh was a cop.
 I am a prisoner.
 The stories I tell are based on over a quarter-century of experience living in one of the most notoriously corrupt prison systems in U.S. history: The Florida Department of Corrections.
 Just as other authors’ various backgrounds inform their stories, my life on this side of the razor wire makes me uniquely qualified to tell my own.

 When I began writing Consider the Dragonfly in February 2011, I had no idea what I was doing.
 How long was a chapter?
 What constituted a scene?
 I assumed adverbs were weapons of word wizardry and semicolons made for brilliant writing.
 I learned how to write dialogue by copying Susan Collins’ The Hunger Games and action sequences from the late great David Gemmell, author of the Troy trilogy.
-Around chapter nine, I received The Art of War for Writers by James Scott Bell and realized that cocky as I was, I really didn’t know jack about writing.
+Around chapter nine, I received The War of Art for Writers by James Scott Bell and realized that as cocky as I was, I really didn’t know jack about writing.
 Mr. Bell’s book taught me about word quotas, the show-don’t-tell rule, clichés, villains, subplots, the three-act structure.
 I had to go back and scratch out all those amateurish adverbs and those “transvestite hermaphrodite semicolons.”
 A dog-eared copy of that same book is sitting on my bunk right now.
 When you have a rap sheet as long as mine and you dare call yourself a writer, people are just waiting to dismiss you as a stupid criminal.
 I may be one – I definitely used to be – but it was the firm wisdom of James Scott Bell that kept me from rushing out into public with my fly open.

 They say, “When the student is ready, the teacher will appear.”
 After releasing Consider the Dragonfly I became friends with a freelance editor and author named Kelly Conrad who also happens to have a master’s degree in mental health counseling (bonus!).
 If my second novel, With Arms Unbound, is stronger, tighter, or more fluid than the first, it’s because of her gentle yet masterful insights.